ligiabernardet/testformat/StandardNamesRules.rst

 CCPP Standard Name Rules
 ========================

 #.
-Standard names should be identical to those from the latest version
+Standard names should be identical to those from the la\ version
    of the `Climate and Forecast (CF) metadata conventions <https://cfconventions.org/standard-names.html>`_ unless an appropriate name does not exist in that standard.